JosephLai241/URS/README.md

 ### [`URS` Manual][urs manual]

-This `README` has become too long to contain all usage information for this tool.
+This `README` has become too long to comfortably contain all usage information for this tool.
 Consequently, the information that used to be in this file has been moved to a separate manual created with [mdBook][mdbook], a Rust command-line tool for creating books from Markdown files.

 > **_Note:_** You can also find the link in the About sidebar in this repository.